Judge clears the way for release of special counsel Smith's report on Trump's 2020 election case

 Cannon, who was nominated to the bench by Trump, had earlier temporarily blocked the department from releasing the entire report on Smith’s investigations into Trump that led to two separate criminal cases.
 Cannon’s latest order on Monday cleared the way for the release of the volume detailing Smith’s case that accused Trump, a Republican, of conspiring to overturn his 2020 election loss to Joe Biden, a Democrat.

 Cannon dismissed the classified documents case in July, ruling that Smith’s appointment was illegal.
-And the Justice Department abandoned both cases after Trump’s presidential victory in November, citing department policy that prohibits the federal prosecutions of sitting presidents.
+The Justice Department abandoned both cases after Trump’s presidential victory in November, citing department policy that prohibits the federal prosecutions of sitting presidents.

 Smith resigned his position on Friday after transmitting his report to Attorney General Merrick Garland, the Justice Department revealed in a footnote in a court filing over the weekend.